RENTON, Wash. -- Residents at the Sunset Pointe Apartments are thankful that a brush fire outside their complex didn't leave them homeless.

 "I watched the fire come right up the hill," said Stone.
 "I thought my house was going to burn down."

 The fire blew a transformer in the neighborhood, but many people we spoke with felt it was a small price to pay considering things could have been much worse.

 "A lot of people don’t even have an alarm system, so we had no idea it was on fire," said Wright.
 The apartment complex doesn't have sprinklers, according to Renton Fire.

-"This apartment, in particular, does not have sprinklers and [the fire] would’ve moved quickly up the side of the building and on the roof," said Deputy Fire Chief Chuck DeSmith.
+"This apartment, in particular, does not have sprinklers and would’ve moved quickly up the side of the building and on the roof," said Deputy Fire Chief Chuck DeSmith.
 "The cement proved to be a lifeline for firefighters, as it helped crews contain the flames."